spences10/scottspence.com/posts/2018/02/27/make-time-for-100doc/index.md

 this now and am making an effort to reduce this whilst also making time for my development.

-It’s a balance though 😀
+It's a balance though 😀

 ![compare]